 If the disposal is to a private party, the local agency must determine fair market value through the valuation process.
 FHWA will either be credited for its share of the net proceeds of the sale or lease payment, or the local agency may use the federal share of the net proceeds for activities eligible for funding under Title 23 of the United States Code for transportation purposes.
-A disposal may be made to a governmental agency for a continued public highway use without charge, and no credit to FHWA is required; however, a reversionary clause is required in the deed per 23 CFR 710.403.
+A disposal may be made to a governmental agency for a continued public roadway use without charge, and no credit to FHWA is required; however, a reversionary clause is required in the deed per 23 CFR 710.403.

 FHWA approval is required for disposal (sale, lease, easement, etc.) of any rights of way or uneconomic remnants sold at less than fair market value.
-The local agency will need to provide a written request showing the exception is in the overall public interest based on social, environmental, or economic benefits, or is for a non-proprietary governmental use.
-Upon approval, the local agency will include a reversion clause in the deed.
+The local agency will need to complete and submit LPA-407b FHWA will review the write-up to ensure that the less than market value is justified under one of the following criteria: